jdh-observer/Yn8z7XNPKzy4/article.md

 The investigation started with Infoscience, the repository of EPFL research based on CERN’s open-source software Invenio (<cite data-cite="1465847/4DJLKULF"></cite>).
 Maintained by the library, the Infoscience repository collects, stores, and shares institutional scientific and gray literature, including around 8,000 doctoral theses.
 Whereas the Affinity Map project was exclusively relying on the analysis of article abstracts, the idea with Super-Vision was to advance the methodology by applying text analysis to full texts.
-However, to experiment this, was necessary a homogeneous corpus of scientific literature that was identified into the doctoral theses.
+However, to experiment this, it was necessary to use a homogeneous corpus of scientific literature that was identified into the doctoral theses.
 Unlike journal articles often affected by copyright restrictions (<cite data-cite="1465847/Q4H89YI6"></cite>), doctoral theses feature the rare qualities of being publicly available and having consistency over time.
 The accessibility of both metadata and full texts in PDF format makes the corpus of doctoral theses an ideal solution for visualization.
 In addition, the opportunity to look at a scientific organization from an original dataset, situated between academic education and research career, represents a barely explored area of mapping that diverges from the current institutional perception.